Zhillp/SpeedTracker/index.md

 # Speed Tracker

+## October 30th - PCB Design
+to be updated

 ## October 23rd - Breadboard Milestone
 ### Soldering
 For the Breadboarding milestone, both the adafruit 9-DOF Accel/Mag/Gyro+Temp Breakout Board - LSM9DS0 and the Adafruit Ultimate GPS FeatherWing I had to solder it with the pins.
 Soldering both the sensors was pretty easy due to the fact that I had prior knowledge of soldering from the school project I did when I was in high school.